 13 Stay Interview Questions to Ask

 Use the following 13 questions to start collecting valuable employee feedback during stay interviews.
-However, in order to convey your appreciation for the candidate and their value to the company, you must actively listen to what they have to say and ask thoughtful follow-up questions.
+To convey your appreciation for the candidate and their value to the company, you must actively listen to what they have to say and ask thoughtful follow-up questions.

 Dive right in and get to the heart of what motivates and excites employees about their role, your office and their work life.

-20% of employers with a culture that focuses on employee recognition have 31% lower turnover rates.
-To keep your people around, you need to adequately recognize them, and in a way that resonates with each individual.
-Asking this question in stay interviews can help you understand how comprehensive your employee recognition program is and identify different methods of acknowledgment that resonate with employees.
+When asked which factors were most important to them in a job, 37 percent of employees answered that they valued employee recognition above all else.
+To keep people around, you need to recognize them in a way that resonates with each individual.
+Asking this question in stay interviews can help you understand how comprehensive your employee recognition program is and identify different methods of acknowledgment.

-In addition to employee recognition, work-life balance is a huge retention factor: 27% of people report leaving their job due to a lack of work-life balance.
+In addition to employee recognition, work-life balance is a huge retention factor.
+When companies provide their employees with a healthy work-life balance, they’re 25 percent more likely to retain their employees.
 If employee’s typically come in early, stay late and work into the wee hours of the night, work-life balance must be improved.
 Consider implementing a work-from-home policy to offer employees more flexibility.

-No one wants to fall stagnant in their role.
+No one wants to feel stagnant in their role.
 In addition to clearly outlining career paths and providing opportunities for growth, it’s important to make employee development a central aspect of your company culture.
-After all, 94% of employees would stay in their current role longer if they felt the organization invested in their professional development.
+In fact, employees who have internal mobility within their companies stay at those companies twice as long as those who experience no mobility.

 Answers to this question will help identify standout and serious problems for your team members.
 Then, ask if the employee can explain the source of their frustration within the situation.
 Once they’ve explained the cause, ask them about the solution: Can you pinpoint what eventually occurred to help alleviate your stress?
 This series of questions will target what might make employees want to leave and what keeps them around.

 As an alternative to the previous question, asking about a recent good day at work will provide insight into what the employee enjoys about their job.
 They may define a good day as when they were recognized for their success on a project, when they could work from home or didn’t have to interact with a particular employee.
-Ultimately, an answer to this question should clue the manager into which aspects of the role or office have a positive impact on the employee’s day-to-day and which don’t.
+Ultimately, an answer to this question should clue the manager into what aspects of work have a positive impact on the employee’s day-to-day.

-Since this question is rather broad, employees will be forced to answer it in whatever way is most meaningful and impactful to them.
+Since this is a broad question, employees will have to answer it in whatever way is most meaningful and impactful to them.
 For example, if an employee describes their dream job as one they can leave in the office at the end of the day, they probably don’t have that luxury right now and you should take note to evaluate and improve your work-life balance.
 Or, an employee may say their dream job is a cross-functional role that involves regular communication with employees meaning they are probably feeling siloed in their current position.

 Get down to the nitty-gritty of the employee’s role and responsibilities.
-What don’t they enjoy about their current position and what do they wish they could carry over from their previous role?
+What don’t they enjoy about their current position?
+What do they wish they could carry over from their previous role?
 Answers to this question will help managers understand how they can improve the day-to-day experience of their direct reports.

 Answers to this question will likely account for your company culture, flexibility, office environment, as well as employee perks and benefits.
 Aggregate responses to establish a holistic representation of your shortcomings as a potential employer.
 You can then begin to address the most common qualms and make impactful improvements to your office.

 A response to this question will help illustrate the employee’s shift in mindset when they’re headed into the office.
 Ideally, if they’re happy at work and excited about their job, their thoughts will be positive.
 Or, they may not even think about work.
-A cause for concern is when the employee has negative thoughts about and/or while headed to work as that can indicate dread and dissatisfaction.
+A cause for concern is when the employee has negative thoughts or a sense of dread while headed to work.

 Similarly, the employee’s response would ideally suggest a positive sentiment about work, but not necessarily about leaving work.
 Of course, people are generally excited to get back to their life outside of the office by the end of the day, but you don’t want the five o’clock whistle to be a prolonged sign of relief.
 Furthermore, you don’t want employees to leave irritated or annoyed by the day’s events.